-1 The type inference depends on the underlying static type system.
+1 The inferred type depends on the underlying static type system.
 For instance, Haskell infers a more general overloaded type.

-(where Haskell always selects the first matching rule) and allows free (logic) variables in conditions and right-hand sides of rules.
+The syntax of Curry is close to Haskell [25].
+In addition to Haskell, Curry applies rules with overlapping left-hand sides in a (don't know) non-deterministic manner (where Haskell always selects the first matching rule) and allows free (logic) variables in conditions and right-hand sides of rules.
 These variables must be explicitly declared unless they are anonymous.
 Function calls can contain free variables, in particular, variables without a value at call time.
 These calls are evaluated lazily where free variables as demanded arguments are non-deterministically instantiated [2].

 Example 1.
 The following simple program shows the functional and logic features of Curry.
 It defines an operation "++" to concatenate two lists, which is identical to the Haskell encoding.
-The operation ins inserts an element at some (unspecified) position in a list:
+The operation inserts an element at some (unspecified) position in a list:

-Note that ins is a non-deterministic operation since it might deliver more than one result for a given argument, e.g., the evaluation of ins0[1,2] yields the values [0,1,2], [1,0,2], and [1,2,0].
+Note that ins is a non-deterministic operation since it might deliver more than one result for a given argument, e.g., the evaluation of ins 0 [1, 2] yields the values [0, 1, 2], [1, 0, 2], and [1, 2, 0].
 Non-deterministic operations, which are interpreted as mappings from values into sets of values [15], are an important feature of contemporary functional logic languages.
 Hence, there is also a predefined choice operation: